-Website imagery tip #1: Have fun with image tools
+Website imagery tip #1: have fun with image tools

-Today’s built-in tool arsenal allows you to easily apply visual effects that were once only attainable with complex code or design programs.
+Today’s built-in tool arsenal allows you to easily apply visual effects that were once only attainable with complex code or digital design programs.

 “We at Wix have created these visual tools to make your life easier and help your website stand out.
 We always have performance in mind,” says Adi.
 “These aren’t only for starters, but can save anyone with a vision time and money to create quality visuals”.